AdobeDocs/app-builder/src/pages/resources/videos/exploring/projects-and-workspaces.md

   - Developer Tooling
 ---

-# Exploring Project Firefly - Projects and Workspaces
+# Exploring App Builder - Projects and Workspaces

-The Project Firefly team shared a short presentation about projects and workspaces and how to use customizations to help your team collaborate on building Firefly Applications.
+The App Builder team shared a short presentation about projects and workspaces and how to use customizations to help your team collaborate on building App Builder Applications.

 <Media slots="video"/>